coastalwhite/intro-power-analysis/src/aes/modeling.md

 > **What will this section cover?**
 >
-> * Creating a leakage model for AES
+> * Creating a leakage model for [AES]
-> * Implementing a leakage model for AES in Python
+> * Implementing a leakage model for [AES] in [Python]

 In order to make sensible statements about the power usage of [AES], we are going to make a [leakage model] of the [AES] algorithm.
 To do this, we need some to determine the optimal memory state to target.
-When we determined that we are going to implement that [leakage model] in [Python]
+When we have determined that state, we are going to implement that [leakage model] in [Python].

 ## Hamming Distance and Hamming Weight

-Remember that we covered both the [Hamming Distance] and [Hamming Weight] hypotheses of looking that [memory-based leakage model in Correlation Power Analysis][leakage models].
+Remember that we covered both the [Hamming Distance] and [Hamming Weight] hypotheses of looking at [memory-based leakage model in Correlation Power Analysis][leakage model].
 In this walkthrough, we are going to go through a software implementation of [AES].
-The `.hex` file of the algorithm for ChipWhisperer targets can be found [here](https://github.com/newaetech/chipwhisperer/tree/develop/hardware/victims/firmware/simpleserial-aes).
+The `.hex` file of the algorithm for [ChipWhisperer] targets can be found [here](https://github.com/newaetech/chipwhisperer/tree/develop/hardware/victims/firmware/simpleserial-aes).
 Since we are using a software implementation, this walkthrough is going to focus on the [Hamming Weight-based leakage model](./cpa.md#hamming-weight).